Skibidi Toilet

-Skibidi Toilet is a machinima web series created by Alexey Gerasimov and released through YouTube videos and Shorts on his channel, DaFuq!?Boom!.
-Produced using Source Filmmaker, the series follows a war between toilets with human heads coming out of their bowls and humanoid characters with electronic devices for heads.
+Skibidi Toilet (/ˈskɪb.ɪ.di/, SKIB-ih-dee; stylized in all lowercase) is an animated web series created by Alexey Gerasimov and released through YouTube videos and Shorts on his channel, skibidi (formerly DaFuq!?Boom!).
+Produced using Source Filmmaker, the series follows a war between toilets with human heads coming out of their bowls and humanoid characters with electronic devices, such as cameras, for heads.

-Since the first short was posted on 7 February 2023, Skibidi Toilet has become viral as an Internet meme on various social media platforms, particularly among Generation Alpha.
+Since the first short was posted on 7 February 2023, Skibidi Toilet became a viral Internet meme, particularly among Generation Alpha.
 Many commentators saw their embrace of the series as Generation Alpha's first development of a unique Internet culture.
-The show features a wide range of licensed products.
+The show has a wide range of licensed products.

 Plot

+Diagram over The Alliance characters and factions of the Skibidi Toilet plot.
+The fictional war is presented as an arms race with constantly-evolving weapons.

-The series depicts a conflict between Skibidi Toilets—singing human-headed toilets—and humanoids with CCTV cameras, speakers, and televisions in place of their heads.
+The series depicts a conflict between the Skibidi—singing human-headed alien toilets—and 'upgraded' humans with CCTV cameras, speakers, and televisions in place of their heads.
 The Skibidi Toilets, led by G-Toilet, overtake humanity.
 Warfare soon develops between the toilets and the alliance of Cameramen, Speakermen, and TV Men, which escalates into a constant arms race.
 The Titan Cameraman and Titan Speakerman, strongest of their respective races, begin to turn the tide of war.
-However, Chief Scientist Skibidi Toilet—the Skibidi Toilets' second-in-command and R&D chief—develops a mind control parasite that overtakes Titan Speakerman, causing him to turn on the alliance and cause mass carnage in their ranks.
-After Titan Speakerman is cured, an alliance force featuring Titan TV Man and others strikes at the toilets' underground facility, Alpha-Hills, and kills the Scientist Skibidi Toilet.
+However, the Chief Scientist of the Skibidi Toilets—the Skibidis' second-in-command and R&D chief—develops a mind control parasite that overtakes Titan Speakerman, causing him to turn on the alliance and cause mass carnage in their ranks.
+After Titan Speakerman is cured, an alliance force featuring Titan TV Man and others strikes at the toilets' underground facility, Alpha-Hills, and kills the Scientist.
 The force's sole survivor, Plungerman, learns that the facility and the enigmatic and omnipresent Administrator were somehow involved in the toilets' creation, but the Administrator telepathically kills him to protect the secret.

-Concurrently, relations sour between the Skibidi Toilets and the Astro Toilets, a race of powerful extraterrestrial toilets that formerly counted G-Toilet among their ranks, and the Astro Toilets invade Earth.
-Their power is such that neither the alliance nor the Skibidi Toilets can stand against them alone, and they form a truce against their common enemy.
-The Earth's surface is ravaged in the ensuing battles, and the alliance's subterranean main base is eventually compromised along with Titan TV Man, whose mind is taken over by the Astro Toilets and their field commander, the Duchess Astro Toilet.
-With their base destroyed, their strongest soldier turned against them, and innumerable casualties, the alliance enters into a tactical retreat with just one remaining asset, a powerful Astro Toilet weapon they hope to reverse-engineer to turn the tide of battle.
+Concurrently, relations sour between the Skibidi Toilets and their former superiors, the Astro Toilets, a race of powerful extraterrestrial toilets that formerly counted G-Toilet among their ranks.
+This results in an Astro fleet invading Earth themselves, planning on destroying the Skibidi Toilets for being impure.
+Their power is such that neither the alliance nor the Skibidi Toilets can stand against them alone, and they form a temporary truce against their common enemy.
+The Earth's surface is ravaged in the ensuing battles, and the alliance's subterranean main base is eventually compromised along with Titan TV Man, whose mind is taken over by the Astro Empire and their field commander, the Duchess.
+With their base destroyed, their strongest soldier turned against them, and innumerable casualties, the alliance enters into a tactical retreat with just one remaining asset, a powerful Astro weapon they hope to reverse-engineer to turn the tide of battle.